 Though recipes are all different, baked cheesecake usually has eggs and it's baked in the oven first before being refrigerated for several hours.
 No-bake recipes rely more on whipped cream and sometimes gelatin for consistency and structure and use the cold environment of a refrigerator to set.

-Yes you can, if you use electric appliances like a stand mixer or food processor, and beat it longer than recommended in the recipe.
+Yes, you can, especially if you use electric appliances like a stand mixer or food processor, and beat it longer than recommended in the recipe.
 Mixing it by hand is always my choice and it's easy to do if the ingredients are at room temperature.

-Not at all.
+Not at all!
+It will still taste delicious though it might not look its best unless you add a topping.
 If you follow the instructions (oven temperature and time) you should have no problems.
-And even if it cracks (it happened to all of us at some point!) this recipe has a topping so that should take care of it.
+And even if it cracks (it happened to all of us at some point!) this recipe has ganache and cookies on top that take care of it.

 Related recipes you might like: